Sign up below for Scooterjon’s monthly newsletter! When you do I’ll send you a FREE copy of my e-book, Scooterjon’s Article Writing Tip Cheat.

 This is part #2 of my 3 part series about my MS diagnosis.
 In part #1 of this series I was going to a Benson Optical to find out why my eye became cloudy when I ran.
 You may ask how can I remember all this stuff 27 years later.
 My MS diagnosis and all the things that went with it before I got the diagnosis are permanently etched in my brain, probably for the rest of my life!

 If you recall from 1989-1991 my right eye became cloudy every time I ran (jogged).
 In January of 1991 I went to get my eyes checked at a Benson Optical.
 The optician checked my eyes and gave me a different prescription however he had no answer for my cloudy vision when I ran.
 I thought the new prescription might cure my blurry vision so I bought some glasses with the new prescription.
 However, the first time I jogged my right eye clouded up again just like before.
-And just to piss me off more it did it in the same exact spot as before!
+And just to piss me off it did it in the same exact spot!

 I ended up seeing the chiropractor for four weeks.
 One of the things he wanted to do was crack my back to see if that would help the tingling.
 He thought my sciatic nerve was pinched and back cracking would take care of it.
 Well it did, but just for a week and then the tingling sensations came back to my right arm and leg.
 I was starting to go crazy wondering what the heck was wrong with me!

 One thing that slowed me down from getting a quicker diagnosis was this.
 I was still running my commercial carpet cleaning business.
 I had employees to keep busy, I was always trying to find new business, I did all the bidding for potential jobs plus all the office work that a small business has.
 Through it all I talked with alot of people about my symptoms.
 Somewhere someone told me about Multiple Sclerosis.